Churnet Valley Railway: Southwards

-To the south, from Froghall, the line is under the ownership of the CVR as far as the former sand sidings at Oakamoor even though as of 2014 the trackwork has been lifted.
+To the south, from Froghall, the line is under the ownership of the CVR as far as the former sand sidings at Oakamoor even though as of 2024 the trackwork has been lifted.
 After this the line crossed over the River Churnet straight into a tunnel before Oakamoor station is reached.
-The track to the sidings requires upgrading for passenger use, and work on the tunnel and the rebuilding of the station site would be necessary to extend further than the former quarry, although it is considered viable.
+Work on the tunnel and the rebuilding of the station site would be necessary to extend further than the former quarry, although it is considered viable.
 Whilst the railway owns the track as far as the sand sidings, the bridge, tunnel and trackbed beyond this is in the hands of Staffordshire County Council.